Michaelangel007/easing/README.md

 Of course you have to deal with Python's idiotic indentation shenanigans but that is a discussion for another day.

+(**) Good code is one that has:

+* succinct and descriptive variable names,
+* lots of whitespace (both horizontally and vertically),
+* uses multi-column alignment
+* documents WHY not HOW

+An example of how to GOOD write code: [widget.js](js/core/widget.js)

+Example of how NOT to write code: [procmail.c](https://opensource.apple.com/source/procmail/procmail-1.2/procmail/src/procmail.c)

 OK, enough ranting.
 Let's get back to our axis of evil, er, 8D axis ...